How to Rebuild Your Life After Divorce

 You can and should be hopeful that you will rebuild your life.

-I know it’s hard to believe, but this approach really does work…
+I know it’s hard to believe, but this approach does work.

-Better health, fitness and relationships chase you, instead of the opposite.
+The result is that better health, fitness, and relationships will chase you instead of the opposite.

 Your children deserve the best father possible.